-On October 22, 2021, the U.S. Department of Justice (DOJ) announced an aggressive new initiative, in collaboration with U.S. Attorneys' Offices throughout the country, to combat the practice of redlining.
-Three days prior, the Consumer Financial Protection Bureau (CFPB) was said to be hiring up to 30 new enforcement attorneys to focus on redlining and other fair lending enforcement.
-While these developments are not surprising for an Administration that has emphasized the importance of promoting racial equity, particularly in homeownership, this swift and purposeful action by federal regulators signals that these agencies mean business.
-Indeed, as evidence of this new priority, federal regulatory agencies have issued two multimillion-dollar redlining settlements against financial institutions just in the past two months.
+Last fall, the U.S. Department of Justice ("DOJ") announced an aggressive new initiative, in collaboration with U.S. Attorneys' Offices throughout the country, to combat the practice of redlining.
+In addition, the Consumer Financial Protection Bureau ("CFPB") was said to be hiring up to 30 new enforcement attorneys to focus on redlining and other fair lending enforcement.
+While these developments are not surprising for an administration that has emphasized the importance of promoting racial equity, particularly in homeownership, this swift and purposeful action by federal regulators signals that these agencies mean business.
+Indeed, as evidence of this new priority, federal regulatory agencies have issued two multimillion-dollar redlining settlements against financial institutions in just two months.